How to Eat Natto (Nattō – 納豆)

 When it comes to natto, you either love it or hate it.
-This Japanese dish is known for its stinky smell that’s almost as famous as the durian fruit.
-I personally love it so today I’m sharing with you my favorite ways to enjoy these fermented soybeans.
+These fermented soybeans are known for their stinky smell, almost as famous as the durian fruit.
+I personally love it so today I’m sharing with you tips on how to make natto taste delicious.

-I think we can all remember the first time we tried natto – mine was in Tokyo at the tender age of 20, in a family restaurant, for breakfast.
-I had ordered the traditional Japanese breakfast of salted grilled salmon with tsukemono (Japanese pickles), miso soup, a side of white rice, a raw egg, and natto.
+The first time I tried natto was in Tokyo in my early 20s.
+I was having breakfast with my boyfriend at a family restaurant and had ordered the traditional Japanese breakfast.
+The meal consisted of salted grilled salmon (shiozake), tsukemono (Japanese pickles), miso soup, raw egg, a bowl of white rice, and a small bowl of natto.

-I was sitting in a booth with my then boyfriend and poured the stinky stringy soybeans over the virgin white rice.
-Next, I grabbed the raw egg and dumped it on top of the natto, finishing the act with a drizzle of soy sauce.
-“Here I go” I said to my boyfriend as I dug into my bowl of brown creamy beans and rice.
+I knew what natto was so I wasn’t surprised by it – I was ready to finally try it.
+I poured the stringy soybeans over the white rice and topped it with the raw egg.
+I finished with a drizzle of soy sauce and mixed the whole thing with chopsticks.
+“Here I go” I said to my boyfriend as I dug into my bowl of gooey creamy beans and rice.

-After all, almost everyone I knew except for my friend Christopher in Vancouver hated natto.
-So you can imagine my surprise when I realized I actually enjoyed the taste of it, along with the slimy texture.
+So you can imagine my surprise when I found the flavor to be quite pleasant.
 Okay, it took me a minute to get used to the taste but there was something inherently addicting to this natto thing.
-I came back the next day and the day after that, and ordered the same breakfast.
-And that’s basically how I became obsessed with the stinky soybeans.
+I came back the next day and the day after that, specifically because I was craving the taste of natto.
+And that’s how I became obsessed with these stinky soybeans.

-Natto, or nattō, is a popular Japanese dish made of soybeans that have been fermented with Bacilus Subtilis bacteria over a certain period of time (usually between 24 to 36 hours).
+Natto, or nattō (納豆), is a popular Japanese dish made of soybeans that have been fermented with bacillus subtilis bacteria over a certain period of time (usually between 24 to 36 hours).
 It’s often served as a breakfast food in Japan and has a very distinctive flavor and texture – stinky and slimy.
 It’s usually sold in individual portions, packaged in styrofoam that also include a tare sauce and yellow mustard.

 Why is it Slimy?

 Natto’s taste is extremely pungent and unique.
-Nothing else on this planet tastes like natto is truly the best answer to this question, you just have to try it to find out.
+Nothing else on this planet tastes quite like natto, you just have to try it to find out.
 But to give you an idea, natto lovers (including myself) would compare the taste to aged cheese, foie gras, or Marmite.
+It’s a major umami bomb.

 Where to Buy Natto